gu-fan/colorv.vim/README.md

 `yy`

+Use GTK eyedropper to pick colors in screen.
 If '+python' compiled and pygtk2.0 included.
-You could use GTK eyedropper to pick colors in screen.

 `<leader>cd`